NjotuAwasi/100-days-of-code/log.md

 ## Day 28:

 - Watched a complete tutorial on git commands and created a demo repo on github for practice

+## Day 29:

+- Did code refactoring and debugging on a react project